willjrho/MezoAgent/README.md

-### Mezo Agent is a LangChain-powered Web3 AI agent that facilitates plain english BTC and mUSD transactions on the Mezo Matsnet Testnet.
+### Mezo Agent is a LangChain-powered Web3 AI agent that facilitates plain english BTC transactions, mUSD transactions and swapping mUSD for BTC via DumpySwap on the Mezo Matsnet Testnet.

 ⚡ **Installation**